rutgerhofste/aqueduct30_country_rankings_data_download/metadata.md

 | score | water stress score [0-5] |
 |score_ranked | water stress scores ranked from 1 (highest water stress score) to 165 (lowest water stress score)
 | label | interpretation of the water stress score. |
+A full list of all columns can be found below.

+Next, filtering.
 You can use the arrows at each columns to filter and sort the data.
 For example, in the province rankings, you can view a sigle country by clicking on the country name column (name_0)

 ![sheets](https://github.com/rutgerhofste/aqueduct30_country_rankings_data_download/raw/master/images/filters.JPG)

 Please note that the default filter view is for baseline water stress (bws) with the total withdrawal (tot) as gridded weights.
 To change the filter, clear **both** filters by clicking the dropdown and "clear".
 After no filter is applied, select a new indicator / weight combination.
 See the gridded weights table above for valid combinations of indicator and weights.
 As a final step, you can sort the table by clicking "score_ranked" and "Sort Smallest to Largest"